Conformal blocks attached to twisted groups: Factorization rules and propagation of vacua

 \section{Factorization rules and propagation of vacua}

-In this section we prove the properties of the sheaves of conformal blocks mentioned in the introduction.
-More precisely we show that the sheaf $\Hhne_\Cun$ descends to $\Hurz$ by means of the propagation of vacua, and we provide the factorization rules which compare the fibre of $\Hhne_\Cun$ over a nodal curve $X$ with the fibres of the sheaves $\Hhn{\V}_{\Cun}$ on its normalization $X_N$.
+We show in this section that the sheaf $\VV_\ell(0)$ descends to $\Hurz$ by means of the propagation of vacua, and we provide the factorization rules which compare the fibre of $\VV_\ell(0)$ over a nodal curve $X$ with the fibres of the sheaves $\VV_\ell(\V)$ on its normalization $X_N$.
 We will proceed following the approach of \cite[Section 4]{looijenga2005conformal}.